-- Review the selection criteria and number of executive and employee positions required by ADIB; approve the overall manpower of ADIB based on reports submitted by the Chief Executive Officer, taking into consideration the advice of an independent and recognized - ii.
-Review on an annual basis the policy for the remuneration, benefits, incentives and salaries of all ADIB employees, including bank and non-bank subsidiaries and affiliates, as submitted by the Chief Executive Officer, taking into consideration the advice of an independent and recognized consulting firm.
+- i.
+Review the selection criteria and number of executive and employee positions required by ADIB; approve the overall manpower of ADIB based on reports submitted by the Chief Executive Officer, taking into consideration the advice of an independent and recognized consulting firm; and - ii.
+Review on an annual basis the policy for the remuneration, benefits, incentives and salaries of all ADIB employees, including Bank and non-Bank subsidiaries and affiliates, as submitted by the Chief Executive Officer, taking into consideration the advice of an independent and recognized consulting firm.

-The Group Remuneration Committee held four meetings during 2017.
-The detail of membership and their attendance is as under:
+The Group Remuneration Committee held four meetings during 2018.
+The detail of membership and their attendance is as below:

 Name Position No. of meetings attended

 Juma Khamis Mugheer Al Khaili Chairman 4

 Dr Sami Ali Al Amri Member 4

-Khalifa Matar Al Mheiri Member 3
+Khalifa Matar Al Mheiri Member 4

-Ian Gore, Global Head of Human Resources - Non Board
+Martin Roland Corfe , Global Head of Human Resources Non-voting member 2

-member Subject matter expert and Non-voting member 4